 The Granddaddy of cloud storage, Dropbox offers a rather measly 2GB of free storage, but this can be increased up to 16GB free of charge by linking your Dropbox to social media and referring friends to join the service.

 Dropbox Business subscriptions allow users to collaborate on work as well as giving each person unlimited space in a personal Dropbox account.
-There are also enhanced features for file recovery and versioning.
+There are also enhanced features for file recovery and versioning, and an add-on for Gmail.
 Business pricing starts from around $12.50 per user per month (£10, around AU$16.50), or you can give it a go for free with a 30-day trial.

 A smart option for Google fans and G Suite users